zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 $X_u(j)$ is easy-peasy to calculate, right :stuck_out_tongue:.
 If not, it's ok.
 Computers can do it for you, as implemented on this website.

-## 4. Optimizing for $j$ and $p$
+## 3. Optimizing for $j$ and $p$

-This framing of the problem provides two choices to the drafter: which player $p$ they take from the available player pool, and which weight vector $j$ they plan on using for draft picks after $p$.
 The equations in the preceding sections provide a mechanism by which a drafter can calculate the value of their objective function based on these two choices, by first calculating expected team statistics as a function of $p$ and $j$, then calculating probabilities of winning each category, and finally combining them into the overall objective function.
 Unfortunately, being able to calculate $H$ based on $p$ and $j$ does not immediately reveal values of $p$ and $j$ that optimize H-score.

 There are a finite number of potential players $p$, so the drafter can simply try each of them.
 However $j$ presents a problem because trying all values of $j$ is not possible, since there are infinite choices for $j$.
 Even if the drafter were to simplify it to e.g. $10$ choices of weight per category, there would still be $\approx 10^8$ options to look through, which is a lot!